NBISweden/workshop-python/ht19/project.md

 <p data-mark="Goal"><b>Goal</b>: In this assignment, you have access
 to the human reference genome (chromosome 7) as well as the full genome annotation.
 In addition, you have genome sequence data of chromosome 7 from five individuals from a family at risk of carrying mutations related to the disease.</p>

-<p> Your task is to write a Python program that will extract the correct transcript from the CFTR gene, translate the gene sequence to its corresponding amino-acid sequence and based on the reference amino-acid sequence determine whether any of the five given individuals is affected.</p>
+<p> Your task is to write a Python program that will extract a disease-causing transcript from the CFTR gene, translate the gene sequence to its corresponding amino-acid sequence and based on the reference amino-acid sequence determine whether any of the five given individuals is affected.</p>

-<p> Download the lecture slides from <a href="https://nbisweden.github.io/workshop-python/ht19/404.md">here</a>.</p>
+<p> Download the lecture slides from <a href="https://github.com/NBISweden/workshop-python/blob/gh-pages/ht19/lecture/Project.pdf">here</a>.</p>

 </blockquote>